AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-plan-design.md

 ---
-title: Planning and design for cross-premises connections: Azure VPN Gateway| Azure
+title: 'Planning and design for cross-premises connections: Azure VPN Gateway| Azure'
 description: Learn about VPN Gateway planning and design for cross-premises, hybrid, and VNet-to-VNet connections
 services: vpn-gateway
 documentationcenter: na